 The document is often prepared by the investment bank that is representing the company.
 It is a marketing document, whose primary purpose is to entice potential buyers to come to the deal-making table.

 Qualities of an Effective Investment Teaser

-- Although there is no maximum page limit when preparing an Investment Teaser, the teaser should probably not exceed three pages in length, as potential buyers may feel overwhelmed by the amount of information to process, and therefore lose interest.
+- Although there is no maximum page limit when preparing an Investment Teaser, the teaser should probably not exceed three pages in length.
+Otherwise, potential buyers may feel overwhelmed by the amount of information to process and lose interest.

-- The Investment Teaser should include relevant graphics to gives potential buyers a better insight into the products and/or services provided by the company.
+- The Investment Teaser should include relevant graphics to give potential buyers better insight into the products and/or services provided by the company.

 - The name of the company should not be disclosed in the document.